jpetso/versioncontrol/README.txt

 - Version Control Account Status requires users to submit motivation texts and meet approval of version control administrators before their VCS account is enabled.

+Have a look at the OVERVIEW.txt file for a basic introduction into concepts, forms and API of this module.

 CAVEATS
 ------